Law and political science

 Courses are examined by a combination of continuous assessment and formal examination.

-A limited number of places are available on EU-funded exchange programmes at universities in Austria, France, Germany, Italy, the Netherlands, Poland and Spain to students in the Junior Sophister (third) year.
-Students are advised to take optional language courses (see page 14) within the first two years if they wish to avail of this opportunity; alternatively they must satisfy that they have proficiency in the language of the host university that they wish to study in.
+A limited number of places are available on EU-funded exchange programmes at universities in Austria, France, Germany, Italy and the Netherlands to students in the Junior Sophister (third) year.
+Students are advised to take optional language courses within the first two years if they wish to avail of this opportunity; alternatively they must satisfy that they have proficiency in the language of the host university that they wish to study in.
 There are also exchange programmes with a number of universities in North America.
 Participating in these opportunities is dependent upon the exchange fulfilling the course requirements of both departments.